EternityForest/KaithemAutomation/kaithem/data/modules/Chandler/docs/RulesEngine.md

 Return a monotonic milliseconds counter.
 It will not go backwards till the system reboots.

+### tagValue(tagName)
+Returns the value of the tagpoint with that name, or 0 if the tag does not exist.
+Any tagpoint beginning with /chandler/ is allowed.

+Accessing a tag will add it to the list of tags being "watched" by that tag, until the next cue transition.

+The variable $tag:NAME will be updated to match the value, so long as the tag is watched.
+Also, all =expression events that use the tag(Currently just all of them) will be re-polled whenever a watched tag changes.

+### stringTagValue(tagName)
+Same as tagValue, for string tagpoints "" if the tag does not exist.

 ## Time Expressions

 Any event beginning with @ is a time expression.
 The event will fire as soon as the statement is true.
 Things like "@every 10 minutes between 5AM and 6PM" can be used for complex time rules.

+## Polled expressions

+Amy event beginning with = is a polled expression.
+It will be polled every few seconds at minimum, but will also be polled:
+* When a relevant tag point (One that is mentioned in any event name) changes.
+* Immediately on entering the cue
+* When updating it's scripting
+* When a relevant variable(One that is mentioned in any event name) changes

+It will fire whenever True.

+Note that these are level-triggered, not edge triggered.
+The event should fire when it becomes true, but may also fire at any time again while it is true.

+The intent is to use them to trigger cue transitions as soon as an expression involving tags becomes True

 ## Dynamic lighting channel values